trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 1.  **The Information Problem:** When a technology is at an early stage, we cannot predict its harmful consequences.
 We don't know enough to regulate it effectively.
 2.  **The Power Problem:** By the time the technology has spread widely enough that we _can_ see the harmful consequences, it has become so entrenched in society that controlling or changing it is nearly impossible.

 This dilemma is often used as a "get out of jail free" card by the industry.
 They shrug and say, "Well, we couldn't have known, and now it's too late."
 But this is often an excuse to avoid basic responsibility.
-Many of the problems we face today—surveillance, bias, polarization—were systematically predictable.
+Many of the problems we face today — surveillance, bias, polarization — were systematically predictable.
 We just chose not to look because looking would have slowed down the deployment.

 ### From Nurturing to Reining In